corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/openapi.md

 Use this guide to locate your node's OpenAPI specification.

-As part of this developer preview, a dynamic [OpenAPI specification](https://swagger.io/docs/specification/about/) (formerly known as the Swagger specification) is generated which details your node's RPC functionality that is exposed via a secure HTTP API.
+As part of the Corda 5 Developer Preview, a dynamic [OpenAPI specification](https://swagger.io/docs/specification/about/) (formerly known as the Swagger specification) is generated which details your node's RPC functionality, which is exposed via a secure HTTP API.
 It describes:
 * Endpoints, including operations and operation parameters (input and output).
 * Authentication methods.